any-docs/css/content/reference/properties/outline-style/index.md

 }
 ```

-It is often more convenient to use the shorthand property {{cssxref("outline")}} when defining the appearance of an outline.
+It is often more convenient to use the shorthand property `outline` when defining the appearance of an outline.

 ## Syntax